ergoplatform/ergodocs/docs/dev/Integration/guide.md

 Address generation
 ------------------

-Secret seed and derived addresses generation demo using ergo-wallet and Java is provided in https://gist.github.com/kushti/70dcfa841dfb504721f09c911b0fc53d
+Secret seed and derived addresses generation demo using ergo-wallet and Java is provided in [this gist](https://gist.github.com/kushti/70dcfa841dfb504721f09c911b0fc53d)

 Own Testnet and Explorer Infrastructure